-Wrestler must be free of systemic symptoms of viral infection (fever, malaise, etc.).
+- Wrestler must be free of systemic symptoms of viral infection (fever, malaise, etc.). - 2.
+Wrestler must have developed no new blisters for 72 hours before the examination.

-- 2. Wrestler must have developed no new blisters for 72 hours before the examination. - Wrestler must have no moist lesions; all lesions must be dried and surmounted by a FIRM ADHERENT CRUST. - 4.
-Wrestler must have been on appropriate dosage of systemic antiviral therapy for at least 120 hours before and at the time of the meet or tournament. - 5.
+- Wrestler must have no moist lesions; all lesions must be dried and surmounted by a FIRM ADHERENT CRUST. - 4.
+Wrestler must have been on appropriate dosage of systemic antiviral therapy for at least 120 hours before the start time of competition. - 5.
 Active herpetic infections shall not be covered to allow participation.